VORA — Payment Routing

 - Session object — field reference

-- How it works — end-to-end session flow
+- Checkout overview — end-to-end session flow

 - Handle the return — return-URL signature verification